-As we go about our lives, striving to improve in areas such as sports, music, sales, experiment design, and building, we constantly make assumptions and form connections about how the world works.
+As we go about our lives, striving to improve in areas such as sports, music, sales, experiment design, and building things, we constantly make assumptions and form connections about how the world works.
 These connections, which are deeply ingrained in our minds, often go unnoticed.
 They only come to light when our actions produce outcomes that contradict our expectations.
 These connections shape our perception of reality and serve as a foundation for generating future expectations.
 It is important to acknowledge that we do not have special access to the underlying mechanisms of even the most familiar phenomena and experiences.

 Braden has had a similar experience in his work with professional athletes.
 Over the years, he has made a point of talking to as many of the world’s top tennis players as possible, asking them questions about why and how they play the way they do, and invariably he comes away disappointed.
 “Out of all the research that we’ve done with top players, we haven’t found a single player who is consistent in knowing and explaining exactly what he does,” Braden says.
 “They give different answers at different times, or they have answers that simply are not meaningful.”